-- No event greater than 10-year, 24-hour event was recorded in 2018.
+- No event equal to or greater than the 10-year, 24-hour event was recorded in 2022.

 This Performance Measure is a permit requirement and is included in the SWMP.
-Spot inspections are an effective method to assess any damage to stormwater flow control and treatment facilities after large storm events (10 year 24 hour recurrence interval).
+Spot inspections are an effective method to assess any damage to stormwater flow control and treatment facilities after large storm events (10 year, 24 hour recurrence interval).